Overview

 In the iroh world, you dial another node by its NodeId, a 32-byte ed25519 public key.
 Unlike IP addresses, this ID is globally unique, and instead of being assigned, you can cheaply generate as many as you want yourself.
 It also doesn't change when you change networks.
 You won't have to think about NATs getting in your way, iroh traverses them for you.
 Basing connections on asymmetric public keys is what allows iroh to always end-to-end encrypt and authenticate connections.

 Peer to peer connectivity is established with the help of a relay server.
-The relay server provides Session Traversal Utilities for NAT (STUN) for the peers.
+On startup peers register their NodeId with a home relay server.
+The relay server provides assistance to traverse firewalls, NATs or others alike.
 If no direct connection can be established, the connection is relayed via the server.

 Iroh is built on QUIC